wasabigeek/blog/content/blog/why-is-polymorphism-important/index.md

 In short, polymorphism makes it easier to extend or change aspects of our programs, without a rippling of changes throughout the entire program.
 (How do we determine the "aspects" to split our programs by?
 A good read would be [Parnas' classic 1972 paper](https://www.wasabigeek.com/blog/what-does-a-1972-paper-have-to-do-with-the-single-responsibility-principle/).)

 ## Afterword
-Note that polymorphism means other things outside the context of OOP (see [Wikipedia](https://en.m.wikipedia.org/wiki/Polymorphism_(computer_science))).
-Also, while our cache example does rely on inheritance to make the polymorphic group explicit, we could also make use of ["duck-typing"](https://en.wikipedia.org/wiki/Duck_typing) e.g. caches could be completely different classes, as long as they had a `#fetch` method.
+While our cache example does rely on inheritance to make the polymorphic group explicit, inheritance is not a prerequisite.
+For example, each cache could be a completely unrelated class, and it still would work in Ruby as long as they had a `#fetch` method (this is also called ["duck-typing"](https://en.wikipedia.org/wiki/Subtyping#Relationship_with_inheritance)).

 You may have spotted that Martin talks about inversion of "source code" in addition to runtime dependencies.
 I understand this has greater implications in compiled programs, but am not familiar enough to expound on it.
 Do leave a comment if you have an example!

 There are many other neat examples relating to polymorphism.
 Here's some I thought of:
 - Martin Fowler's [refactoring](https://martinfowler.com/books/refactoring.html) book has a "Replace Conditional with Polymorphism" refactoring, which I think was neatly illustrated in this [Sandi Metz talk](https://youtu.be/8bZh5LMaSmE).
 - Many [Behavioural Design Patterns](https://refactoring.guru/design-patterns/behavioral-patterns) rely on polymorphism, for example the Strategy, Command, Visitor etc.
-- The [NullObject](https://refactoring.guru/introduce-null-object) is a neat way to support no-ops when your code relies on a Polymorphic interface.
+- The [NullObject](https://refactoring.guru/introduce-null-object) is a neat way to support a null value or no-ops when your code relies on a Polymorphic interface.
+(Note that while Rails has a [NullCache](https://guides.rubyonrails.org/caching_with_rails.html#activesupport-cache-nullstore), it doesn't solve the same issue that the pattern is meant to.)
 - Ruby-specific example of a "Plugin Architecture": Rubocop allows you to add your own [custom cops](https://docs.rubocop.org/rubocop/1.26/extensions.html#writing-your-own-cops) without changing the library's source code, because all cops are polymorphic!

-For more musings on software design (with a Ruby/Rails slant), follow me on Twitter:
-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">“…the thing that truly differentiates OO programs from non-OO programs is polymorphism.”<br>- <a href="https://twitter.com/unclebobmartin?ref_src=twsrc%5Etfw">@unclebobmartin</a><a href="https://t.co/PTmFdySst7">https://t.co/PTmFdySst7</a></p>&mdash; Nick (@wasabigeek) <a href="https://twitter.com/wasabigeek/status/1505554975404949505?ref_src=twsrc%5Etfw">March 20, 2022</a></blockquote>